GROFF_MDOC(7) | Miscellaneous Information Manual | GROFF_MDOC(7) |

 ’ section

-header macros are required in every man page.
-The remaining section headers
+heading macros are required in every man page.
+The remaining section

-are recommended at the discretion of the author writing the manual page.
-The
+headings are recommended at the discretion of the author writing the manual

 ‘.Sh